 - · Authentication failed. - Communication issue with the target device. - Password to renew before being able to authenticate to the target device. - Abnormal characters or strings detected.

-Autodiscovery has been enhanced to discover baud rate and pinout.
-The UI now indicates if ports are scheduled for discovery.
+Autodiscovery has been enhanced to discover baud rate and pinout (X1 / X2).
+The UI has been updated to indicate if ports are scheduled for discovery.